-II.5) General Principles Applicable to Student Conduct Processes and Proceedings
+II.5) General Principles Applicable to Student Conduct Processes and Proceedings meeting, other than those directly involved, shall be at the discretion of the Dean of Student Affairs/Student Life designee.

 II.5.1) The hearing sessions shall be conducted in private.
-Admission of any person to a meeting, other than those directly involved, shall be at the discretion of the Student Conduct Officer.
+Admission of any person to a